5Mixer/LD54-TowerSprawl/log.md

-# Currently: Making base engine - sprite/map rendering
+# Currently: Making room loading

 # Log

+10:30am - Have got a basic project with Kha running, and rendering from a tilemap.
+Currently working on a room loader, and have used ascii art to define a bunch of standard rooms, with different shapes, ropes, and exits.

 9:05am - Have settled on a tower building/management/defence game.
 Start with a room on the ground and a minion, buy rooms of strange shapes that snap onto other rooms.
 Minions generate money, try to steal rooms from neighboring buildings, etc. Minion classes, like in 'Lemmings'.
 2D, with Kha.